 Insurable interest occurs when getting a life insurance policy for a family member (mother, father, grandparent, sibling, etc.).
 Since you are looking into purchasing coverage for a parent, this would establish the required insurable interest.

-Burial Insurance for Sick Parents
+The Funeral Insurance Application Process for Parents

-Final Expense Life Insurance for Parents Over 80
+Final Expense Insurance Quotes For Parents

 Monthly Premium Range